ml-tooling/ml-project-template/production/README.md

 # Production

-This is the space for production code: distilled utils and the actual training job implementation should be here.
+This is the space for production code: distilled utils, job implementations (e.g. training, deploy etc.) should be here.